 JERUSALEM, Israel -- The al-Aksa Mosque on Jerusalem's Temple Mount is one of Islam's most recognized structures.
-Just a rumor about Israel threatening the site sends Muslims around the world into a frenzy.
+As we've seen from terror attacks in the last few weeks, just a rumor about Israel threatening the site sends Muslims around the world into a frenzy.

 It's a dishonest tactic aimed at undermining not only Israel, but Judeo-Christian values as well.

 It's one of the most holy and contested pieces of real estate on earth: the Temple Mount in Jerusalem's Old City.

 For decades, Islamic leaders have incited Muslims to violence by telling them the al-Aksa Mosque is in danger.

 At first they claimed that Israelis were undermining its foundations to make it collapse.
 Now they say it's a threat even for Jews to pray on the sacred plateau.